macadmins/SupportCompanion/README.md

 - **Applications**: View installed applications and their versions.
 - **Identity**: View the current user's profile information and Kerberos SSO or Platform SSO information.
 - **Desktop Info**: Show information on the desktop such as device name, serial number, macOS version, and IP address.
+- **Custom Widgets**: Add custom widgets to the Home view, this allows for displaying information specific to your organization.

 ## Localization